 The Phi Beta Kappa Society

-Our association is a constituent member of the Phi Beta Kappa Society, the oldest and most respected undergraduate honors organization in the United States.
-The Society has pursued its mission of fostering and recognizing excellence in the liberal arts and sciences since its founding in 1776.
-Each year, about one college senior in a hundred, nationwide, is invited to join Phi Beta Kappa.
-Membership is life-long, and members are invited after graduation to join a Phi Beta Kappa Association in their community.
+The Phi Beta Kappa Society (PBK) was founded on December 5, 1776, at the College of William and Mary; it is now the oldest and most distinguished honors society in the United States.
+Since its founding in 1776, PBK has pursued its mission of fostering and recognizing excellence in the liberal arts and sciences for undergraduate students.
+Each year, about one in one hundred college juniors or seniors, nationwide, is invited to join Phi Beta Kappa.
+Members are inducted at their college or university chapters, and membership is life-long.
+After graduating, members can also join Phi Beta Kappa alumni associations in their communities.

-The Society’s distinctive emblem, a golden key, is widely recognized as a symbol of academic achievement.
+The Society’s distinctive emblem, a golden key, is widely recognized as a symbol of supreme academic achievement.

-For more on the Phi Beta Kappa Society, go to www.pbk.org.
+For more information, visit the national Phi Beta Kappa Society website!